nicnocquee/appolo/README.md

 device | Type of device to use for this app in the landing page.
-Available options: imac, macbook, iphone, ipad, and apple-watch. name | Name of the app that is shown on the landing page. tagline | Shown under `name` on the landing page.
+Available options: imac, macbook, iphone, ipad, and apple-watch. name | Name of the app that is shown on the landing page. tagline | Shown under `name` on the landing page. external_url | OPTIONAL.
+If you want to open external URL when user clicks on the app, set this variable.

 Writing a new app page
 --